hollyouellette/Pewlett-Hackard-Analysis/README.md

    As the "silver tsunami" begins to make an impact, a total of 78,155 roles will need to be filled.

 #### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
    Yes and no. For the majority of the departments, there are enough qualified, retirement-ready employees to be a part of the Mentorship Program.
 They will be especially set up for success because the Senior Engineer and Senior Sales titles each have hundreds of employees who are qualified to mentor the several thousand new employees that will require mentorship in their departments.
 Pewlett Hackard should be concerned, however, that there are no Managers who qualify for the Mentorship Program.
-This is potential roadblock is addressed in the additional queries below.
+This potential roadblock is addressed in the additional queries below.

 #### Additional Queries